 To the wanderer, the settler's cultivated field is part of the environment.
 It is part of the planet's natural productive land surface.
 What grows on it grows by itself.
 The settler did not design the process by which a tree produces its fruit.
 Nor did he engineer the mechanism whereby animals — wild or domesticated — procreate their next generation.
 By fencing off part of the planet, the settler has stolen, for his own exclusive use, part of what the wanderer sees as the common heritage of all.
 He thereby denies its natural produce to everybody else.
 The wanderer therefore sees nothing wrong with invading the settler's land and taking as much of his needs as would otherwise have grown there naturally.

 The settler, on the other hand, has worked very hard preparing his land and protecting his crop.
 Therefore when the wanderer breaks through his fence, invades his land and takes some of his crop, the settler sees him as a thief.
 Also when the wanderer takes one of his domesticated animals as he would hunt down a wild animal, again he sees it as

 theft.
 Thus the wanderer and the settler each has a different, but equally valid world view.
 The trouble is that these different views are incompatible.
 Conflict between the wanderer and the settler is therefore inevitable.

 Each anthropological community of settlers tends to develop within a natural niche in the landscape.
 This they fence off to form what I shall refer to as a Hundred.
 This inevitably gives rise to a conflict of interests between the wanderer and the settler.
 In this conflict, the settler is first pillaged, then subjected to the mother of all protection rackets.
 He is finally subjugated by the wanderer to whom his fences have denied access to the open land.
-The patriarch of the wanderers eventually dispossesses the settlers of their land and thereby takes possession of their entire Hundred.
+The patriarch of the wanderers eventually dispossesses the settlers of their land and thereby takes control of their entire Hundred.